qianqianzhu/qianqianzhu.github.io/about.md

 ---
 <img src="/assets/qianqianzhu.jpg" alt="qianqianzhu" style="float:left">

-I am a PhD student in Software Engineering at TU Delft.
-My research interests include Software Testing, Debugging, Software Quality, Fault Predication, Mutation Testing, Static Analysis and everything related to Software.
-You can find me by <a href="mailto:{{ site.email }}">Email</a>, or Twitter {% include icon-twitter.html username="qzhu90" %}.
+I just completed my PhD in Software Engineering at TU Delft.
+Now I am seeking new role.
+My main research topic includes Software Testing, Debugging, Software Quality, Fault Predication, Mutation Testing, Static Analysis and everything related to Software.
+Besides research, I am also interested in applying what I have learned in the real world.
+I am always keeping a close eye in Economics, Biology, Chemistry and E-commerce.
+You can find me by <a href="mailto:{{ site.email }}">Email</a>.